romm0109/repository-indexer/openspec/changes/add-mcp-server/design.md

 **Alternatives considered:**
 - Pass collectionName as tool parameter: More flexible but adds complexity for every tool call
+- Configure in server environment: Inflexible - all clients would search the same collections
 - Hard-code collection name: Too inflexible for multi-tenant or multi-repo scenarios

 ### Module Structure